Getting started tutorial part 4: coadding images¶

 makeCoaddTempExp.py automatically filters out exposures that don’t fit on a patch.

-Since this tutorial doesn’t prepare an uber calibration, you needed to explicitly disable the uber calibration step that is enabled by default for HSC processing.
+Since this tutorial doesn’t prepare an uber calibration or sky correction, you needed to explicitly disable these calibration steps from the default HSC processing configuration.

 Next, repeat the warping step for